Oregon Chapter American Fisheries Society

 - how the scholarship will allow the candidate to pursue education and employment in the fisheries field.

 - Applicants are encouraged to include high school and any undergraduate experience, along with volunteer and work experience to demonstrate the relevance of your professional development in the fisheries field.
 Essays may also describe any grants, honors, or awards you have earned; or the influence of a class project or how you think your future contribution to fisheries science issues will promote the objectives of AFS.
-Essays will be judged based on the ability to communicate your ideas in writing and how well your goals and experience align with the objectives of ORAFS Diversity Scholarship.
+Essays will be judged based on the ability to communicate your ideas in writing and how well your goals and experience align with the objectives of ORAFS Diversity, Equity, and Inclusion Scholarship.

 - Copies of official transcripts from all colleges or universities attended in the previous two years (electronic copies of official transcripts will be accepted).